wework/wework.github.io/README.md

 ### Installing Jekyll

 If you don't have Jekyll already installed, you will need to go ahead and do that.
+I've had issues with 2.5.6 and the major ^3.0.1 upgrades.

 ```
-$ gem install jekyll
+$ gem install jekyll -v 2.4.0
 ```

 #### Verify your Jekyll version